 Smaller houses were mirrored on either side and decreased in size around the open lobby toward the front of the building.
 The booth was large and open, with two hallways that fed the smaller houses (2 and 4, 1 and 3).
 It was equipped with Simplex 1050 projector heads and Strong Super Highlight lamphouses.
 There was DTS in both of the largest houses, and SDDS in one of the two (which never worked).
 The rest of the houses were equipped with stereo.

-This theatre was acquired by Regal Cinemas in 1997 and was closed in 2004.
+This theatre was acquired by Regal Cinemas in 1997 and was closed on March 28, 2004.
 Unfortunately, it was demolished to make room for an LA Fitness.
 It was a great place to watch movies, as well as to work.